guilhermesimoes/guilhermesimoes.github.io/_posts/2020-03-29-installing-gems-per-project-directory.md

 subtitle: "Bundler can install gems in a project directory, just like NPM installs modules locally"
 date:     2020-03-29 03:39:57 +0100
 ---
-When Bundler complains about "not being allowed to install to the system RubyGems" we have two solutions:
+When Bundler complains about “not being allowed to install to the system RubyGems” we have two solutions:

 1. [Configure Bundler to install gems in the user directory], where we have write permissions; or